pythonlover02/DXVK-Sarek/README.md

 Your contributions are greatly appreciated!

-All credits to doitsujin/ドイツ人 (Philip Rebohle), you can find the original repository here: [dxvk](https://github.com/doitsujin/dxvk).
+Full credit goes to doitsujin/ドイツ人 (Philip Rebohle) and everyone that have worked on the dxvk project.
+You can find the original DXVK repository here: [dxvk](https://github.com/doitsujin/dxvk).

 ----